Max Kepler Player Props: Twins vs. Tigers

-The Minnesota Twins and Max Kepler (.280 slugging percentage over his past 10 games, including one homer), battle starter Joey Wentz and the Detroit Tigers at Target Field, Friday at 8:10 PM ET.
+Max Kepler, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, June 17 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Tigers.
+In his previous game he had a hitless showing (0-for-1) against the Tigers.

 Max Kepler Game Info & Props vs. the Tigers